datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

 modify the global configuration of the $productName$ deployment.

-Starting with $productName$ `0.71.0`, Prometheus can scrape stats/metrics directly from Envoy's `/metrics` endpoint, removing the need to [configure $productName$ to output stats to StatsD](#statsd-exporter-output-statistics-to-productname).

 The `/metrics` endpoint can be accessed internally via the $productName$ admin port (default 8877):

 ```